jaytik1/openapi_to_django/README.md

 ## Licensing

 - Licenses for the project can be found in `LICENSES/`
-- `LICENSE`: This repository is distributed under the [MIT License](https://opensource.org/license/mit)
+- `LICENSE`: This repository is distributed under the [MIT License](https://opensource.org/license/mit).
-- `LICENSE_DJANGO`: As elements of the Django source code have been copied and modified (including project and app templates, as well as some template rendering), the Django BSD 3-Clause License file is also included
+- `LICENSE_DJANGO`: As elements of the Django source code have been used (including project and app templates, as well as some template rendering systems), the Django BSD 3-Clause License file is also included.